GeorgetownMcCourt/Predicting-Recidivism/README.md

 To run this script change the working directory to your preferred working directory, and install the package "memisc".
 This package is used in this script to simplify recoding of variables from survey data.

-Future scripts will set up a k-folds approach, predict recidivism, and measure the accuracy of our models using mean f1 score.
+Future scripts will set up a k-folds approach, predict recidivism, and measure the accuracy of our models using the measure of Mean Absolute Percentage Error (MAPE).

 ## Progress Log
 - Project data identified and downloaded 3/28/17
 - Project proposal submitted 3/29/17
-- Project github repo initaliized 4/11/17
+- Project github repo initialized 4/11/17
 - Data and codebook uploaded to repo 4/11/17
-- Upload .csv and .rData versions of datasets for easier use 4/21/17
+- Upload .csv and .Rda versions of datasets for easier use 4/21/17
 - Upload .Rscript file that sets up data and runs theoretical models 4/24/17

 ## Credits